This post may contain affiliate links. Please read our disclosure policy.

 - Use the pineapple juice from the can of pineapple chunks to make the dressing.
 Replace the orange juice with the pineapple juice for a whole new take on the fruit salad dressing.

 - Skip the bananas if you plan to make the fruit salad in advance.
-The bananas tend to turn brown after a day and you want your fruit salad to look as fresh as possible!
+The bananas tend to turn brown after a day and you want your fruit salad recipe to look as fresh as possible!

 How to Make Fruit Salad